 Brandon L. Crawford is currently a 3rd year Ph.D. student in Sociology at the University of Oklahoma’s Norman Campus.
 He is a research assistant at the Oklahoma Department of Human Services’ Office of Planning Research and Statistics, where he is working on a federal Youth at-Risk of Homelessness grant.
 He has a Bachelor of Arts degree in Sociology from McMurry University in Abilene, Texas and a Master of Arts in Sociology from the University of Arkansas in Fayetteville.
 Prior to beginning his graduate work, Brandon was a Casework Specialist for the Texas Department of Family Protective Services.
 His research interests include the role of gender in child maltreatment case outcomes, risks of homelessness for youth formerly in foster care in Oklahoma, history of the death penalty, and abortion opinions.
 Concluding the completion of his Ph.D., Brandon intends to continue his research and teach at the university level.

-Ryan Gentzler is a Master of Public Administration student at the University of Oklahoma’s Tulsa campus and works as a Family Support Specialist at Rosa Parks Early Childhood Education Center, providing case management services for the families of the three- and four-year-old students there.
+Ryan Gentzler is a Master of Public Administration student and Research Associate for the Early Childhood Education Institute at the University of Oklahoma’s Tulsa campus.
+Previously, he worked as a Family Support Specialist at the Rosa Parks Early Childhood Education Center.
 He graduated from William Jewell College with a BA in Institutions and Policy in 2009, then served a year in AmeriCorps VISTA in Iowa, taught English in Ecuador, and worked for the Center for Global Education in Cuernavaca, Mexico.
-Ryan is currently studying trends in state and local education funding and has further interests in drug and criminal justice policy, especially examining the diversity of state approaches to these problems.
+Ryan is currently studying trends in state and local education funding and has further interests in drug and criminal justice policy, especially examining the diversity of state approaches to these issues.

 Cassidy Hamilton is currently pursuing a Masters of Public Administration from the University of Oklahoma, concentrating on public policy.
 She graduated magna cum laude from the University of Oklahoma with a Bachelor of Arts in Economics while minoring in History and Latin American Studies.
 Cassidy is an AmeriCorps member working alongside the Community After School Program, a non-profit after school program in Norman, where she coordinates the tutoring program, which matches tutors with at-risk students with low reading scores.
 She is particularly interested in health and housing policy, economic development, community lending in low-income areas, and the interconnectedness of fiscal and monetary policy.